CornElDos/Wordpress-Plugin-Last-Updated-Posts/README.md

 # Wordpress admin, Last updated posts

+To use it and in no need to code
+- Just download the zip
+- Go to Plugins
+- Select upload and choose the zip
+- Activate plugin and et viola you can now sort your posts when they where updated last

 Todo's
 1. Make it language independent - for now it is english only - FIXED (Sv,En,Es,Pt,De)